chef/chef-web-docs/content/errors.md

 ### Commit or stash your changes

-This isn't really an error, but can be confusing to new users.
+This is not really an error, but can be confusing to new users.
 When you try to install a cookbook with changes that have not been committed to git you will get this error:

 ```bash
 Installing getting-started to /home/jes/chef-repo/.chef/../cookbooks